Weak-measurement-induced asymmetric dephasing: manifestation of intrinsic measurement chirality

 \emph{}

 Dephasing is a ubiquitous feature of open quantum systems \citep{Suter2016,Streltsov2017}.
 Undermining coherency, it facilitates the crossover to classical behavior, and comprises a fundamental facet of the dynamics of mesoscopic systems \citep{Imry1997,Shorter1991,Shimshoni1993,Marquardt2004,Polkovnikov2011a,Firstenberg2013,Laird2015,Abanin2019}.
-Dephasing has to be taken into account when designing mesoscopic devices \citep{Clerk2010,Hammerer2010}, specifically those directed at quantum information processing \citep{Makhlin2001a,Suter2016}.
+Dephasing has to be taken into account when designing mesoscopic devices \citep{Clerk2010,Hammerer2010}, specifically those directed at quantum information processing \citep{Makhlin2001a,Suter2016,Gambetta2006,FriskKockum2012}.

 A particularly intriguing type of dephasing appears when geometrical phases \citep{Berry1984,Cohen2019} emerge in open quantum systems \citep{Ellinas1989,Gamliel1989,Gaitan1998a,Avron1998,Carollo2003,DeChiara2003a,Whitney2003,Whitney2005}.
-On top of conventional dynamical dephasing which arises due to the fluctuations of the system’s energy and is proportional to the evolution time, Refs.~\citep{Whitney2003,Whitney2005,Whitney2006} found a geometrical contribution to dephasing.
-Such geometrical dephasing (GD) depends on the trajectory traversed, but not on the traversal time.
-Two facets underline GD that emerges due to the interplay of Hamiltonian dynamics and dissipative environment.
+On top of conventional dynamical dephasing (arising due to the fluctuations of the system’s energy and proportional to the evolution time), Refs.~\citep{Whitney2003,Whitney2005,Whitney2006} found a geometrical contribution to dephasing.
+Such geometrical dephasing (GD) has two salient features.
 First, it can be expressed through an integral of the underlying Berry curvature \citep{Snizhko2019b,Snizhko2019e}.
 Second, similarly to Hamiltonian-generated geometrical phase, GD flips its sign upon the reversal of the evolution protocol (the directionality in which the closed path is traversed).
 The existence of geometrical dephasing has been confirmed experimentally \citep{Berger2015}.
 Recent theoretical studies \citep{Snizhko2019b,Snizhko2019e} have generalized GD to the case of non-Abelian phases.

 On a seemingly unrelated front, measurement-induced geometrical phases have recently become an object of both experimental \citep{Cho2019} and theoretical \citep{Gebhart2020} interest.
 Notably, measurement in quantum mechanics involves stochasticity.
-It is thus natural to ask whether dephasing emerges in measurement-based protocols and to investigate its relation to Hamiltonian-induced dynamical and geometrical dephasing.
+It is thus natural to ask whether dephasing emerges in measurement-based protocols \citep{DephasingFoot} and to investigate its relation to Hamiltonian-induced dephasing \citep{AsymmetryFoot}.